by Poliklinika Malić · Zagreb, Croatia

 Why Deep Plane

-Deep Plane technique enables complete repositioning of the midface, finer correction of nasolabial folds and the most visible improvement exactly where patients are most bothered — the neck and jawline.
-Results are more natural because the technique follows the anatomical logic of ageing, rather than just superficially tightening skin.
+Deep Plane technique delivers the most visible improvement exactly where patients are most bothered — neck, jawline, midface.
+Results are more natural because the technique follows the anatomical logic of ageing.
+The goal isn’t to look “done” — it’s to finally look the way you feel.

 Preventive facelift